payara/Payara-Community-Documentation/general-info/contributing-to-payara.md

 ## Feature requests and issues

 A large portion of our work is prompted by the actions of the community.
 If you have an issue which you have found with Payara, or a feature which you would like to be implemented we welcome the raising of github issues.
+The template for github issues can be viewed [https://github.com/payara/Payara/blob/master/.github/ISSUE_TEMPLATE.md](here) as well as when a new issue is created.

 ## Reporting bugs